AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Elite MSc Neuroengineering and Research Assistant
+role: PhD Researcher and Academic

 # Organizations/Affiliations to show in About widget
 organizations: